nachocaru/xaprb.com/content/blog/2006-04-17-max-key-length-in-mysql.md

 | character_sets_dir       | /usr/share/mysql/charsets/ |
 +--------------------------+----------------------------+</pre>

 While most characters will fit in one or two bytes, the `utf8` encoding of [Unicode][1], as implemented by MySQL can require up to 3 bytes per character, so MySQL must be pessimistic and assume the worst-case scenario of every character requiring 3 bytes.
-It&#8217;s easy to see this by trying to create a table with a single `VARCHAR(334)` primary key.
+It's easy to see this by trying to create a table with a single `VARCHAR(334)` primary key.
 It will fail, but `VARCHAR(333)` will succeed, because 3 * 333 is less than 1000 bytes.

-Here&#8217;s a fun bug ([bug #18927][2]):
+Here's a fun bug ([bug #18927][2]):

 <pre>mysql&gt; create table test(c varchar(250), d varchar(250),primary key(c,d));
 ERROR 1071 (42000): Specified key was too long; max key length is 1000 bytes